blank

 14) We use narratives to make sure the visitor knows how to use the product (see the section called "How I cured myself").
 This strategy is very powerful and very effective.
 Let us examine this further:

-Why might narrative persuasion strategies be especially suited to overcoming resistance?
 We believe that there are two general means by which narratives might overcome resistance, each of which reflects a variety of specific processes.
 First, narratives may overcome resistance by reducing the amount and effectiveness of counterarguing or logical consideration of the message.
 Second, narratives may overcome resistance by increasing identification with characters in the story.

-The content of narrative arguments may also be more difficult to discount than that of rhetorical arguments.
 Narratives are often concerned with relating the life experiences of other people, be they real or fictional.
 As Slater (2002) suggested, it may be especially difficult to counterargue the lived experiences of another real or fictional person.
 Although one might be able to argue against hypothetical examples ("That would never happen"), it is much more difficult to argue against another's "real" experiences as conveyed in a narrative.
 It is true that the experiences of fictional characters are not real.
 However, experiences of fictional characters that are construed as being plausible may be equally difficult to refute.
 As Green and Brock (2002) have noted, plausibility seems to be the yardstick by which we measure truth-the implausible must be untrue, regardless of whether it is fact or fiction, whereas the plausible, if not true, at least could be.

 Narrative also differs from rhetoric in the way that messages are communicated.
 Whereas the aim of advocacy is to present clear, logical, specific arguments, the aim of narrative is to tell a story.
 In a narrative, beliefs are often implied as opposed to stated explicitly.
 This may inhibit counterarguing because it leaves the reader with no specific arguments to refute.

 If narrative messages are less threatening than comparable rhetoric, then we may have a very powerful persuasive tool at our disposal.
-One of us (Zanna, 1993) has argued that resistance should result when listeners are faced with arguments that support an attitudinal position that falls outside their latitude of acceptance.
+(Zanna, 1993) has argued that resistance should result when listeners are faced with arguments that support an attitudinal position that falls outside their latitude of acceptance.
 That is, people have some degree of "wiggle room"-a latitude of acceptance-around their attitudes (see Sherif & Hovland, 1'961).
 The latitude of acceptance can vary in size, from very narrow (indicating a fairly rigid attitudinal position) to very wide (indicating a more flexible attitudinal position).
 On either side of the latitude of acceptance lie 1atitudes of rejection-attitudinal positions that are unacceptable or objectionable because they are considered too extreme.
 Consider the following example: People hold very different opinions on gay rights.
 On one end of the spectrum one finds those who feel that gay and lesbian relationships should not be recognized as legitimate, or indeed, should be outlawed.

 Thus, narratives may indeed be useful in overcoming resistance by reducing negative thoughts associated with the persuasive message.
 In addition, we argue that narratives may also function by increasing positive thoughts about a behavior or an attitude object.
 This would be especially true if a liked protagonist behaves in a particular way or endorses a particular attitude, creating a positive association with the action or thc attitude.
 Identifying with a story character may result in persuasion in a number of ways.